kostaskaragiorgos/Knapsack-Problem/doc/documentation.md

 You press ok to close the app or cancel if you don't want

+# Show menu

+## Show solution

+You can show the solution by using menu Show --> Show Solution or using Ctrl+F4 keybind

 # About menu

 You can show info about the app by using menu About --> About or using Ctrl+i keybind